Jovan-Savic/PMTSurveillance/README.md

 ## Check releases for binaries

 ## Notes
 - Control gives remote mouse/keyboard events to the agent.
-Use only in trusted LAN/test environment.
+Use only in a trusted LAN/test environment.
 - This is a student prototype — no encryption or authentication beyond simple login.
 - Documentation is found in lateh/ directory,